 The National Coordination Point Research Data Management facilitates a national strategy for research data management in the Netherlands.
-Close cooperation with education and research institutions is crucial in this regard, allowing the Netherlands to efficiently and effectively develop and implement a research data management policy.
+Close cooperation with education and research institutions is crucial in this regard.

 Initiative and implementation